jociemoore/170_user_interests/README.md

-# 170 Web Development: User Interests Application
+# User Interests Application

-Skills practiced in the code challenge include:
-* Loading User Data From a YAML File
+This small Sinitra application displays users and their interests.
+I used this project to practice loading user data from a YAML file and dynamically changing the view accordingly.